Abc-Arbitrage/Abc.MoqComplete/README.md

 ![](Media/MockProposalCompletion.gif)

 ### Fill with Mock
-Fill an object with `Mock` objects
+Fill an object with `Mock` objects (using fields or local variables)

 ![](Media/fillWithMock.gif)